SoftUni-Internal/interactive-content/EN/04-Object-Composition/01-Object-Composition.md

 [slide hideTitle]

-# Combining data with functions
+# Combining Data with Functions

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Advanced/05.JS-Advanced-Object-Composition/EN/JS-Advanced-Object-Composition-6-combining-data-with-functions-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

 We can also combine data using functions, that is because functions are also objects in JavaScript.

 The way we add a function to the object:
-- first, we have the function name `grow`.
+- First, we have the function name `grow`
-- followed by `:`.
+- Followed by `:`
-- then the keyword `function`.
+- Then the keyword `function`
-- parameters(if such exists) inside parentheses of the function.
+- Parameters(if such exists) inside parentheses of the function
-- finally, curly braces containing the scope of the function.
+- Finally, curly braces containing the scope of the function

 ```js live
 let rect = {